mutant-city/k8s_study/Objects/Job_CronJob/Job-Cron.md

     * `kubectl get cronjobs`
             * LAST SCHEDULE is the last time it ran, other fields are self explanatory
     * will allow you to see the scheduling info for the cronjob
+* .spec.backOffLimit: how many times the job will attempt to run if it fails